 This entry point, if present, is called to initialize the optional support module.
-All support modules will be initialized (if initialization is requested) before the runtime system begins executing the first COBOL program, except that DLLs loaded by the "call-by-filename" method (as described in "Methods of Using Non-COBOL Subprograms" on page G-2) will be initialized when they are loaded at the time they are referenced by a CALL statement.
+All support modules will be initialized (if initialization is requested) before the runtime system begins executing the first COBOL program, except that DLLs loaded by the "call-by-filename" method will be initialized when they are loaded at the time they are referenced by a CALL statement.
+For more information, see Methods of Using Non-COBOL Subprograms (on page 180).